SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 Automatic Inline Seeding is paused by default.
 Check out [our API docs](https://developers.sparkpost.com/api/inline-seeds) for information about how to pause/resume the feature, manage subaccounts, and more!

 ## Monitoring Activity
-The Seeding Activity page is available for you to monitor the progress of the campaign_ids that you’ve chosen to seed.
+The Seeding Activity page is available for you to monitor the progress of the `campaign_id`s that you’ve chosen to seed.
 This page includes data on the current counts towards the threshold per campaign as well as how much time remains for the threshold to be hit before the count resets.
 Once a seed event has started, you can use the navigation on the right hand side to jump to the Reports page to see the results for a specific seeding campaign.

 ![Monitoring Activity](media/automatic-inline-seeds/inline-seeds-campaign-status-page.png)